easy-do/dnf-admin/fe/README.md

 ## Getting Started

-### 1. Clone this template using one of the three ways
+### 1. Clone this template using one of the three ways:

 1. Use this repository as template